randeelayosa/tap-room-react/README.md

 ## Setup/Installation Requirements

 #### To open and view this project file:
+1. Go to https://randeelayosa.github.io/tap-room-react/ to view the live project.
-1. Or, clone this GitHub repository https://github.com/randeelayosa/tap-room-react.git to your Desktop.
+2. Or, clone this GitHub repository https://github.com/randeelayosa/tap-room-react.git to your Desktop.
   * Install git onto your computer if it isn't already.
   * To clone the project down to your desktop, open your Terminal, and enter the following commands:
   ```